dukeboard/dukeboard.github.io/doc/DOC.md

 ```

 **Include**
 Imports a library of types in the model, makes the Types available.
+A fixed version number enforce the use of a specific version of library that will never change.
+A `SNAPSHOT` version will always get the last version of the library, in snapshot mode.
+A `RELEASE` version tag indicates that the version has to be updated to the latests release of the library.
+A `LATEST` version tag (the default) looks for the latest version of the library, regarless of its type (release or snapshot) based on the build timestamp.
 ```
+include mvn:org.kevoree.library.java:org.kevoree.library.java.javaNode:3.0.0
+include mvn:org.kevoree.library.java:org.kevoree.library.java.javaNode:3.0.0-SNAPSHOT
+include mvn:org.kevoree.library.java:org.kevoree.library.java.javaNode:RELEASE
-include mvn:org.kevoree.library.javase:org.kevoree.library.javase.websocketgrp:2.0.5-SNAPSHOT
+include mvn:org.kevoree.library.java:org.kevoree.library.java.javaNode:LATEST
 ```

 **Add**
 Adds a new instance of `Component`, `Node`, `Channel` or `Group`.
-<span class="warning-bloc"><span class="fa fa-exclamation-triangle fa-lg orange"></span> When adding an instance of component into your model, you have to specify the node instance it has to be deployed in, using the `@<nodeName>` synthax</span>
+You can add several elements of the same type, at the same time, by separating the instances' names with a `,`.
+When the element you add is a component instance, you `MUST` specify the node that will host this instance, using a dotted notation (i.e.: node0.instance0 : MyComponentType).
 ```
-add <nodeName> : <NodeType>
-add <groupName> : <GroupType>
-add <channelName> : <ChannelType>
-add <componentName>@<nodeName> : <ComponentType>

-add node0, node1 : JavaSENode
+add node0, node1 : JavaNode
-add sync : HelloGroup
+add sync : WebSocketGroup/0.0.2-SNAPSHOT
+add node0.comp0 : ToyConsole
-add comp0 : HelloWorld
+add node0.comp1, node0.comp2 : ToyDisplay
-add chan0 : HelloChannel
+add chan0 : DelayBufferedChannel
 ```

 **Remove**
 Removes elements from the model.
 ```
-remove node0, node1
+remove node0
 remove sync
+remove chan0
 ```

 **Move**
 Moves one or several instances to another node.
-Instances can be of type `NodeTye` or `ComponentType`.
-The node the elements have to be moved to is always at the last position in the command.
+Instances can be of type `NodeType` or `ComponentType`.
+The last parameter of the command is always the destination node.
 ```
-move comp0 node0
-move * node0
-move *@node0 node1
-move comp0, comp1 node1
+move node0.comp0 node1
+move *.* node0 //moves all components of all nodes, to node0 move node0.comp0, node0.comp1 node1
 ```

 **Set**
 Used to set parameters of instances.
+Some parameters are `fragment dependent`.
+In this case, a property can have a different value on each node howting a fragment (it can be the case for Groups and Channels).
+In this case, the property is set using a `<element>.<property>/<node> = "<value>"` notation.
 ```
-set comp0 {foo="bar", baz='potato'}
-set sync {forcePush="false"}, {port='8000'}@node0, {port='8001'}@node1
+set node0.comp0.foo = "bar"
+set node0.*.baz = 'potato' //sets the property baz of all components on node0 set sync.forcePush = "false" set sync.port/node0 = '8000'
 ```

 **Bind**
 Binds the port, or several ports, of a component instance to several channel instances.
 ```
-bind comp0.sendMsg chan0, chan1
+bind node0.base.output chan0
+bind node0.base.input chan0
 ```

 **Unbind**
 Disconnects the port of a component from a channel.
 ```
-unbind comp0.sendMsg chan1
-unbind comp0.sendMsg *
+unbind node0.base.input chan0
 ```

 **Attach**
-Attaches one or several node instances to a synchronization group.
-The group is always at the last position in the command.
+The last parameter of this command can be an instance of `group`or a `namespace`.
+If the last parameter is a namespace, the list of parameters can be whatever you want.
+If the last parameter is a group, the elements should be nodes or namespaces.
 ```
 attach node0 sync
-attach node0, node1 sync
+attach node1, node2 sync
 attach * sync
+attach * space42
 ```

 **Detach**
 Disconnects one or several node instances from a synchronization group.
 The group is always at the last position in the command.
 ```
-detach node0 sync
+detach node0 sync2
-detach node0, node1 sync
-detach * sync
 ```

 **Network**
-NOT IMPLEMENTED YET !
+Specifies the IP address on which a node is reacheable.
 ```
 network node0 192.168.0.1
+network space42.node1 127.0.0.1
 ```